Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Proposed and Comparison Models

 \subsection{Use of observed errors $y_i - v_r$}

 In this section, we discus how each model estimates $\alpha_r$ as a function of observed polling errors $y_i-v_r$.
+We will show that our model can be thought of as a temporally weighted average of observed polling errors, whereas the Static Model is an equally weighted average that ignores temporal information and the Linear Model does not have any such representation.
 Consider a single election $r$ and all of its corresponding polls, $\vect Y$, conducted at least $T$ days before the election.
 For clarity of exposition, assume that $n_i$ is sufficiently large such that the binomial component of the variance $(p_i(1-p_i)/n_i)$ is negligible.
-A nice feature of the Static Model is that one can easily see how $y_i - v_{r}$ is used in estimation: under the Static Model, the posterior of $\alpha_r$ with a normal prior $\alpha_r \sim N(\mu_\alpha,\sigma^2_\alpha)$ is: